 WHAT IS AN INTERMEDIATE TOUR?

 This tour is best suited to confident skiers and snowboarders who can comfortably ride intermediate terrain at their local resort and are willing to ride off-piste.
-If conditions are right, we’ll aim to ride and ski a lot of powder, glades and trees so please be prepared to ride and ski off-piste and in the trees.
+If conditions are right, we’ll aim to ride and ski in powder, glades and trees so please be prepared to ride and ski off-piste and in the trees.
 Of course weather and conditions are impossible to predict so guests must be prepared to ride or ski anything.

 WHAT HAPPENS ON ARRIVAL AND DEPARTURE DAY?